Eir (telecommunications): History

-Since privatisation, Eir's penetration of landlines has fallen from 82% to 69%.
-During this period, there has been a large increase in mobile phone ownership and a significant rise in line rental to the highest in Europe.

 Disposal of Eircell, going private and reflotation

 In 2001, Eircom sold its mobile subsidiary Eircell to Vodafone.
 The company was transferred to a separate entity, Eircell 2000 plc which was then sold to Vodafone through a share swap.
-Eircom shareholders got Eircell share in a 1000/1 ratio.
+Eircom shareholders got Eircell shares in a 1000/1 ratio.
 The conversion rate was then 0.9478 Vodafone shares for every 2 Eircell 2000 shares.
 This left the Eircom shareholder with shares in both Eircom and Vodafone.

 After the sale of Eircell, Eircom itself was believed to be undervalued and became the subject of a bidding war between two consortia: the E-Island consortium headed by Denis O'Brien, and the Valentia Consortium headed by Tony O'Reilly, the chairman of Independent News and Media.
 Eventually in November 2001, the company agreed to a recommended offer of €1.335 per Eircom share.
 Eircom Plc was delisted from the stock exchange, became Eircom Limited, a private limited company by shares and a subsidiary of Valentia, and O'Reilly took the reins as Executive chairman.

 On 19 March 2004, the company returned to the stock market (although the company being listed, Eircom Group plc, was in fact a new holding company, and was registered in England and Wales rather than in Ireland).
 The company floated at €1.55 a share, but dipped on initial trading before recovering to trade above its float price.